repository-jan/lsdm16_J/README.md

 Use the jar to run the projects.
 You have to input the following arguments, seperated by a blank:
   - **Argument 1** is to choose the project.
-So you have to put in the corresponding number of the above mentiond projects.
+So you have to put in the corresponding number of the above mentioned projects.
   - **Argument 2** should be the path to the data file.

   - If argument 1 is 5: You have to put in 2 nodes to output distance between them.